27 of The Most Beautiful Greek Islands

 Most beautiful Greek islands - colourful houses on a hillside overlooking the blue sea

 When you think of Greece, what’s the first thing that springs to mind?
 I bet it’s the beautiful Greek islands, and rightly so because Greece has over 6,000 of them.
 The islands are clustered into groups, with only 227 of them inhabited.
-With such a large number of possible islands to visit, it’s very easy for visitors to become overwhelmed.
-So, with the help of some fellow travel bloggers I wanted to give you the lowdown on some of the most beautiful Greek islands.
+With such a large number of possible islands to visit, it’s easy for visitors to become overwhelmed.
+So I wanted to give you the lowdown on some of the (in our opinion) most beautiful Greek islands.

 Affiliate Link Disclosure: This post contains affiliate links.
 If you use them to make a purchase, we may earn a small commission at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.
 Learn more in our Affiliate Link Disclosure.